 Consumers and businesses alike are import-oriented in Sweden.
 To compliment this import-oriented market, Sweden offers American exporters a wide range of methods for the distribution and sale of products.
 A very high level of efficiency characterizes the distribution system.
 The Swedish Trade Federation (Svensk Handel), is the principal organization for private sector importers and traders in Sweden.
 The federation’s membership includes 9,000 member firms active in retail and wholesale trade.
 The major distribution centers in Sweden are Stockholm, Gothenburg, and Malmo.
 Stockholm is the capital and the business center of the country with a metropolitan area population of about 2 million.
 The head offices of most Swedish industrial and commercial associations, and most large corporations are located in Stockholm.
 Many multinationals also use Stockholm as the base for their headquarters for their Nordic and Baltic operations.

-The northern two-thirds of Sweden is sparsely populated, but contains many large industrial sites for forest products, mining, and hydroelectric power.
+The northern two-thirds of Sweden is sparsely populated, but growing in importance, as the area contains many large industrial sites for forest products, mining, and hydroelectric power.
+There are currently several projects testing new technologies to decrease the CO2 emissions of energy intensive industries like mining and steel production.
 Major population centers there include Sundsvall, Skelleftea, Lulea, and Umea.

 Using an Agent or Distributor